Papierkorb/bindgen/SPEC.md

 ### §3.2 Structures

 Structs marked with `copy_structure` are available under `lib Binding`.
-Built-in types can be used directly, as are pointers to wrapped types.
+Built-in types can be used directly, as are pointers to other types.

 ```cpp
 class Wrapper { }; // structure not copied